systemd/systemd/docs/PORTABLE_SERVICES.md

 ## So, what *is* a "Portable Service"?

-A portable service is ultimately just an OS tree, either inside of a directory tree, or inside a raw disk image containing a Linux file system.
+A portable service is ultimately just an OS tree, either inside of a directory tree, or inside a raw disk image (or a set of images that get layered, see [Layered Images](#layered-images)) containing a Linux file system.
 This tree is called the "image".
 It can be "attached" or "detached" from the system.
 When "attached" specific systemd units from the image are made available on the host system, then behaving pretty much exactly like locally installed system services.
 When "detached" these units are removed again from the host, leaving no artifacts around (except maybe messages they might have logged).

 The OS tree/image can be created with any tool of your choice.
 For example, you can use `dnf --installroot=` if you like, or `debootstrap`, the image format is